Tecdiary/mps-guide/v1/guide/sales-deliveries.md

 ## Sales

-Invoices pages has Date, Reference, Customer, Status, Grand total and Actions columns.
-You can view, email, edit and delete any invoice.
-The invoices table can be sorted for date and reference and searched/filtered for date, reference, customer and status.
-There is date range input in the table footer to get the periodic invoices.
+Sales page has Date, Reference, Customer, Draft, Paid, Void, Grand Total, Attachments, Created at, Created by, Total, Item Tax, Order Tax, discount, Shipping, Custom Fields, Details and Actions columns.
+You can view, add payment, view payment, add delivery, view delivery, email, duplicate, edit and delete any sale.
+The sales table can be sorted for date and reference and searched/filtered for date, reference, customer and others.

-The add invoice page has the following fields
+The add sale page has the following fields

 1. Type
 2. Date